ghadeerga/ghadeerga.github.io/_posts/2021-01-21-Daily-Maintenance-of-Mindray-CL-1000i.md

 Abnormal probe may influence the measurement performance and result in inaccurate results.
 Prior to measurements every day, check the probe for stains and crystals, and check if the wash well is clogged

-Make sure that the system status is Incubation or Standby;
+Make sure that the system status is Incubation or Standby

 Open the upper protective shield